KDE/documentation-develop-kde-org/content/docs/getting-started/building/kde-builder-compile/index.md

 ### New projects

-If your project is completely new, like in the case of the [Kirigami]({{< ref "setup-cpp/#kde-builder" >}}) or [KXmlGui]({{< ref "hello_world/#kde-builder" >}}) tutorials, you can create a `project` at the end of your `~/.config/kde-builder.yaml`:
+If your project is completely new (not present in the [KDE repo-metadata](https://invent.kde.org/sysadmin/repo-metadata)), like in the case of the
+[Kirigami]({{< ref "setup-cpp/#kde-builder" >}}) or
+[KXmlGui]({{< ref "hello_world/#kde-builder" >}})
+tutorials, you can create a `project` at the end of your `~/.config/kde-builder.yaml`: